Google Fiber Installation Issues and What GFiber Could Do to Improve

 September 7, 2024: Someone unexpectantly came to our home

 Mr. Z, who did not speak English, came to our home unexpectedly.
 I thought he was going to relocate our NIU box.
 We used a translator on his mobile phone to communicate.
 I told him where to relocate the NIU box.
 I placed a strip of blue painter’s tape on an outside wall to mark the location for a drill hole into my office to install the modem.
-I looked in our front yard later but did not see Mr. Z, the Gfiber contractor.
+I looked in our front yard later but did not see Mr. Z, the Gfiber (Google fiber support) contractor.
 I never saw him again.

 September 11, 2024